 - 1 litre blackberries – wash; crush 1 layer at a time with potato masher

 - 7 tablespoons Ball Jam Setting Mix with Pectin 70g

 - 1 teaspoon butter optional

-Prepare fruit and lime zest in a saucepan.
+Prepare fruit in a saucepan.
 Gradually stir in Ball Jam Setting Mix with Pectin.
 Add butter, if using.
 Bring mixture to a full rolling boil that cannot be stirred down, over high heat, stirring constantly.

 The starter kit makes sterilising the jars much easier and it is perfect if like us, you are new to preserves.
 We have a small fridge (and a large family), so knowing we can make food in batch with a shelf-life of up to a year is great for saving money, time and still eating good, wholesome food.

 Ball have recently launched their home preserving products in Lakeland.
 I love their jars.
 They are prettier than regular jars so I also use them for presents or to serve smoothies.

 I used a range of jars for our blackberry jam.
 Three of them are preserves, stored in a cupboard and they will be used as Christmas presents.
 Another jar is already half-empty and we keep it in the fridge, alongside the tiny jars Crevette is taking in his lunchbox to sweeten his Greek yoghurt.

 – I was invited to a preserving event hosted by Ball and gifted a Starter Kit.
 No payment was received.
 All opinions and photographs are my own.